LukeAnger1/HLaunkae/README.md

-This repo is for a simple line following robot built in 2.678.
-Hopefully, you are reading this because we made our code public after the competition and available for fellow MITers to develop and make better!
+Repo for 2.678 at MIT.
+We got 3rd in our line following competition.
+If you use this repo please release your code for future years to make it better.
+Progress is key!!!
+I updated issues with what we should have done differently.